robotics-upo/hunav_sim/README.md

 * A core of human navigation behaviors which is independent of any simulator.
 The core can be used in different simulators by means of a wrapper.

-* A wrapper for Gazebo Simulator (tested in Gazebo 11) is provided here: XXXXXXX
+* A wrapper for Gazebo Simulator (tested in Gazebo 11) is provided here: https://github.com/robotics-upo/hunav_gazebo_wrapper

 * The simulator core is programmed under the new ROS2 framework (tested in Foxy distro).